Chapter 1

 • Have a transparent or a non-white background

-• Contain no more than 3 characters of text
+• Contain no more than three characters of text

-• Do not include depictions of alcohol, violence, or sexual content
+• Not include depictions of alcohol, violence, or sexual content

-• Each accommodation or room must have at least 5 photographs.
+• Each accommodation or room must have at least eight photographs.
 Images must:

 • Have a 4:3 aspect ratio